muhammad-rafi/cisco-nso-docker/learn_nso/ned_add_into_nso.md

 (main) expert@expert-cws:~/nso/packages$
 ```

-## Copy the directory `cisco-iosxr-cli-7.33` to Cisco NSO docker or Service
+### Step 5: Copy the directory `cisco-iosxr-cli-7.33` to Cisco NSO docker or Instance

 Let's start the container and start the ncs instance, if it is currently in Exited state.